Educational Requirements

 - High demand for nutrition experts.

-- Opportunity to help people live healthier.
+- Opportunity to help people live healthier lives.

-- Flexible work environments available.
+- Flexible work environments (hospitals, clinics, private practice).

-- Job satisfaction from seeing results.
+- Job satisfaction from seeing positive health outcomes.

-- Growing awareness of health and wellness.
+- Growing awareness of nutrition in India.

 Cons

-- Long hours and demanding schedules.
+- Long hours and demanding work schedules.

-- Emotional toll of dealing with patients.
+- Emotional toll of dealing with patients' health issues.

-- Keeping up with the latest research.
+- Keeping up with the latest research and guidelines.

-- Competition in certain job markets.
+- Competition in urban areas.

-- Dealing with insurance and billing issues.
+- Dealing with misinformation and fad diets.

-- Limited career advancement in some roles.
+- Limited career growth in some organizations.